iheartdisraptor/dota2-clarity/README.md

 * Advanced spectator controls make active spectating easier
 * Disable HUD partially or entirely
 * Display neutral camp spawn boxes
+* Display tower range circles
 * Seven grouped chat wheels that encapsulate almost every response
-* Practice drills (aliases and key bindings to be used in in a local game to practice specific skills; these are the training mission controls without the training mission events)
+* Practice drills (aliases and key bindings to be used in in a local game to practice specific skills; these are the training mission controls and setup without the training mission events)
   - Warding
   - Stacking and pulling
   - Juke paths